 You can find the comprehensive list of restaurants in Leh with reviews of many other community members can be found in the article list of good eateries or restaurants in Leh Ladakh

 However, for all other places outside Leh like Nubra Valley, Pangong Tso or Tso Moriri, you will need to either keep packed food from the hotels or eat at the small tea shacks / dhabhas on the route.

-On Srinagar Leh Highway, the dhabhas at Drass server some really good food.
+On Srinagar Leh Highway, the dhabhas at Drass server some delicious food.
 At Kargil, I never found good food in the restaurants or market except for the hotel kitchens.
 The restaurant at Lamayuru serves amazingly delicious food, slow service but worth it.

 Q8.
 Can I find vegetarian food in Leh Ladakh?

-You can easily find vegetarian food all over Leh Ladakh region.
-However, there are only limited restaurants which are 100% pure vegetarian, that is no meat or egg is served in them.
+You can easily find vegetarian food all over the Leh Ladakh region.
+However, there are only limited restaurants that are 100% pure vegetarian; that is, no meat or egg is in them.
 Neha Snacks is one of them where you can have pure vegetarian food but limited to snacks.